Chart Color Schemes

 St James was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 St James has a high level of cultural diversity, with 30.5% of its population speaking a language other than English at home and 41.3% born overseas.
-The predominant religion in St James is Christianity, comprising 35.5% of the population.
-However, Buddhism is overrepresented compared to Greater Perth, making up 5.8% versus 6.7%.
+Christianity is the main religion in St James, accounting for 35.5% of people.
+However, Buddhism is overrepresented compared to Greater Perth, making up 5.8% of St James' population versus the regional average of 2.7%.

 Frequently Asked Questions - Diversity